kenpratt/rusty_torrent/README.md

 Your file will be saved in the `downloads/` directory.

+To build and run an optimized version (will enable significantly faster downloads):

+    cargo run --release -- path/to/myfile.torrent
+    cargo run --release -- -p 3333 path/to/myfile.torrent

 To watch for changes and auto-rebuild (on OS X):

     gem install kicker -s http://gemcutter.org